 The Catacombs: early christian underground cemeteries.
 These subterranean cemeteries consist of a network of galleries dug out in the tufa soil, strectching for several miles and built on different levels.
 There were many types of burials: from the cheap slots in the wall to the beautifully painted niches and cubicula of the wealthy families.
 There are four major catacombs areas open to the public and they all offer guided tours included in the ticket price: the catacombs of Saint Sebastian, St. Calixstus and Saint Domitilla are on the Appian way area, while the catacombs of Saint Priscilla are on the Salaria way, on the northern side of the city.
 Admission fee

-Baroque Rome: a stroll through the major squares of Rome where the 17th and 18th century artists created their masterpieces.
+A stroll through the major squares of Rome where the 17th and 18th century artists created their masterpieces.

 Trevi fountain is probably the most famous of the Roman fountains.
 Built in 18th century by Nicola Salvi is fed by an ancient Roman acqueduct.
 Do not forget to toss your coin in the water!